ChristianKreuzberger/django-rest-imageupload-example/README.md

 # Django REST Image Upload Example
-This Django app was created for the sole purpose of teaching (and learning).
-If you are interested in the steps I took to write this app, consider reading the [Tutorial](tutorial/README.md) I wrote.
+This Django tutorial app was created for the purpose of demonstrating Django and Django Rest Framework.
+It shows the basics of writing a REST endpoint which allows uploading and retrieving pictures.

+I also wrote a [tutorial](tutorial/README.md), though if you just want to try my code out, I suggest using using the Quick Start or the Docker Image below.

 ## Quick Start
-If you just want to see what this project does:
+Obvious Django Installation Steps
 ```
 git clone https://github.com/ChristianKreuzberger/django-rest-imageupload-example.git
 cd django-rest-imageupload-example